 - change of programme of study (unless elements contribute towards the new programme and/or maximum timeframes allowable)

-Where your academic department is unable to confirm that you are are making satisfactory academic progress, you will be issued with a financial aid warning for the next academic term.
-You will continue to receive your financial aid during this period, but will be expected to have resumed satisfactory academic progress prior to the next scheduled disbursement of financial aid.
+Where your academic department is unable to confirm that you are are making satisfactory academic progress, you will be issued with a US loans warning for the next academic term.
+You will continue to receive your US loans during this period, but will be expected to have resumed satisfactory academic progress prior to the next scheduled disbursement of US loans.

-Where satisfactory academic progress is not confirmed by the end of the academic term, you will be advised in writing that your financial aid will be suspended.
+Where satisfactory academic progress is not confirmed by the end of the academic term, you will be advised in writing that your US loans will be suspended.

-If you have received written advice that your financial aid will be suspended you may appeal (within ten days of receiving written notification) if you consider that exceptional circumstances surrounding your progress can be demonstrated.
+If you have received written notice that your US loans will be suspended you may appeal if you consider that exceptional circumstances surrounding your progress can be demonstrated.

 Examples of exceptional circumstance may include, but are not limited to:

 - you suffered an illness that necessitated he/she missed at least 15 days of lectures or equivalent research time

 - you suffered a loss in your immediate family.
 Immediate family is defined as parents, grandparents, and siblings for a dependent student.
 Immediate family for an independent student also includes his/her spouse and children.

 - you were the victim of a natural disaster that caused you to not attend University

 All appeals must be received within 10 days of receipt of the Notice of Suspension.

-You will be required to indicate why you believe financial aid should not be terminated and provide reasons for failing to meet the satisfactory academic progress requirements.
+You will be required to indicate why you believe your US loans should not be terminated and provide reasons for failing to meet the satisfactory academic progress requirements.
 You will also be required to supply documentary evidence in support of your appeal.
 This may include:

 - copy of death certificate